risd-gd/babybindery/_posts/2016-09-26-unit2_overview.md

 ### PHASE 1: Find your word

-After introducing this unit each participant is given an object (same for all).
-Return to your studio.
+After the unit’s introduction each participant receives an object (same for all).
-There, work individually to mind map your identity with the object (what it means to you).*
+In your studios first work individually to mind map* your identity with the object (what it means or can mean to you).
-After about 15 minutes of mind mapping select a single word from your map (subjectively, for whatever reason, or needing to connect to the object).
+After about 15 minutes of mind mapping select a single word from your map (for whatever reason or interest you have to connect to the object).

-**Note: work only with this word for the next two weeks.**
+For the next two weeks work only with this word.

+**For the next two weeks work only with this word.**

 Continue to work in class on the next phase (below) to write/typeset/draw the word.

-### PHASE 2
+### PHASE 2: Write your word

-Phase 2: experience the writing/typesetting/presenting the word: see, feel, experience the letterforms, and tools, materials; inquire into options for “writing”: tools, methods, structures, spacetime, dimensions, letter/forms, qualities and gestalt principles.
+In class: start to “write” (i.e., draw, use typography, build, etc.) your word.
+**NOTE**: do NOT START with the “mind map”!
+>>Rather: start with experiencing the word and its parts to visually present the word.

+**Use only the word** and **its parts** (letters, and their parts).

+Inquire into and experiment with “writing” options:
+>>tools, methods, structures, space-time configurations, media, dimensions, color, texture, parts of forms, the inner form, gestalt principles… to experience (observe, feel, sense) the visual forms.
-Work quickly to explore visual form, and to generate a variety that uncover options.
+Work quickly to explore, generate and uncover a variety of visual options.

-Again: use only this one word: its letters, forms, structures, configurations.
-Also: inquire into “gestalt” principles (web sites) and their applications in your work.
+*Important: do NOT add images or words, etc…..!*

-### PHASE 3
+### PHASE 3: mind map the meaning of your word

-After your studies of visual forms *explore the meaning of your word* via a NEW mind map; i.e., define an expanded sense and depth of meaning that is *of interests to you*.
+After your studies of visual forms explore the meaning of your word this time via a **NEW mind map** to expand your awareness and depth of meaning.
+In this process also note what is **of interests to you** and why.

-### PHASE 4
+### PHASE 4: Explore how the visual can embed meaning

-Then (still only *using ONLY the word*) continue to explore how the visual means can embed the meaning of interest to you into the word’s graphic presentation via: *visual qualities for its elements* (letter/forms), their per/**form**/ance, and the experience others can have with it.
+Using ONLY the word continue to explore how the visual can embed meaning into the word’s graphic presentation:

+>>perceptual/gestalt qualities for its elements (letter/forms, parts and wholes, spaces between, volume, etc.);
+their separate and relational per/form/ance, and the experience others could have with the word.

+Begin to explore meaning in simple ways:

+>>to write the word with an adjective in mind, and see how this influences your actions and decisions for visual forms, structures and expressions.

+Keep an open mind to allow the visual search suggest insight into meaning options.

-Begin in simple ways.
-Write the word (with an adjective in mind) and search to harmonize meaning of the verbal and visual.
-Consider actions, visual expressions, configurations of parts, gestalt principles, etc.
+Search to harmonize meaning of concepts via visual means.

+Consider: actions, visual expressions, configurations of parts, installation and placement, user interaction/experience (UI/UX), etc.

+*DUE October 4: Phases 1-4*
-At the start of next week’s class present your ideas and your process for inquiry in an organized fashion via in a quick, efficient method to help the group get into the depth of your work, the value of your search, and appreciate the results.
+In class present your ideas and process of inquiry.
+Do so in an organized fashion (digital and print) to efficiently share with the class the breadth and depth of your work and value of your search to help them appreciate the results.

-### PHASE 5

-After reviews continue to work in class on the next phase to further experiment with the means for your word to represent a depth of meaning and heightened (poetic) potential.
-Work to optimize results to truly invite others to experience the word for its most meaningful, poetic potential.

-**Reflect**: during each week’s process take pause to reflect.
-Make written notes.
-Become aware of your curiosities, interests, and questions for inquiry.
-Especially note the many ways the visual implicates